partheus/website/writing/posts/drawing-a-blank.md

 Or maybe it was the stranger, who was gearing up to have at them again.
 His hat never left his head, and his movements retained their lithe grace.
 Ezekiel found his mind drifting…

-Solomon&#39;s Folly has witnessed scores of strange goings-on.
+Over the centuries, Solomon&#39;s Folly has witnessed scores of strange goings-on.
 It continues to do so, and will probably continue to do so long after Ezekiel was dead.
 It just was one of those places.
 Ezekiel considered this for a moment.
 Just last year there had been the librarian with a magical bead up his-

 _Thwack!_

 This third smack got Ezekiel&#39;s attention.

 The stranger had finally landed a kick to Clubs&#39; midriff.
-Clubs&#39; staggered, and there was a brief lull in the action.
+Clubs staggered, and there was a brief lull in the action.
 The stranger moved again. _Fast._

 His coat whooshed behind him as he found his rhythm, and he spun among the four giants, punching and kicking and dodging and crouching.
 Behind the bar, making absolutely no sound, Ezekiel plucked out a bottle of their finest moonshine and sipped at it.
 The air grew tenser around the six individuals, and it appeared to be building up to a crescendo.